Menelik II's conquests: Religious violence

 The concept of Ethiopian identity, as demonstrated in Menelik's conquests, was founded on the notion of embracing Christianity.
-Under the reign of Shewan king Sahle Selassie, the appointed Muslim Ifat governors were Hussain of Argobba, and his father Walasma Mohamed who professed their origin from the Walasma dynasty of the middle ages.
-Yifat, former center of the eponymous sultanate, was host to Aliyu Amba and various other towns facilitating trade between Abyssinia and the Emirate of Harar (which had increased during the reign of Sahlu).
-It became the site of forceful conversions of Muslims to Christianity by Menelik under the orders of emperor Yohannes IV during a reign marked by an increase in religious violence.
+Under the reign of Shewan king Sahle Selassie, the appointed Muslim Ifat governors were Hussain of Argobba, and his father Walasma Mohamed who professed their origin from the Walasma dynasty of the Middle Ages.
+Yifat, former center of the eponymous sultanate, was host to Aliyu Amba and various other towns facilitating trade between Abyssinia and the Emirate of Harar (which had increased during the reign of Sahle Selassie).
+It became the site of forceful conversions of Muslims to Christianity by Menelik under the orders of Emperor Yohannes IV during a reign marked by an increase in religious violence.
+This led to conflicts with the Muslims in the region one notably led by Argobba leader Talha Jafar.
 French writer Élisée Reclus in 1890 describes the fate of the initial inhabitants and dwellings of Ifat:

 As in Abyssinia properly so-called, the Shoa Mahommedans have been forcibly converted.
 They were formerly very numerous, and the name of Jiberti, by which they are known throughout Abyssinia, is a reminiscence of their holy city of Jabarta in Ifat, which has since disappeared.